Giant and robust Josephson diode effect in multiband topological nanowires

 In this Letter, we predict a giant and robust JDE, together with a novel mechanism uncovered here, for Majorana nanowires in the multiband regime.
 The multiband topological nanowire hosts both MBSs and ABSs, which we show produce a large JDE by balancing the contributions from the fractional and conventional Josephson effects, with the diode efficiency remaining substantial in the deep topological phase.
 Importantly, we uncover a novel mechanism that the spin-parity band exchange among subbands leads to a robust plateau of high diode efficiency as tuning the external magnetic field.
 Our findings emphasize the critical role of the spin-parity subband engineering in optimizing the JDE, and provide a realistic method to identify topological phases for MBSs.

-\em The multiband model.--We start with the multiband model for the quasi-1D nanowire placed on the $s$-wave superconductor to generate the proximity-induced superconductivity, forming a Josephson junction as depicted in Fig.~\ref{FIG.1}(a).
-The system has finite dimensions $L_x$, $L_y$, and $L_z$ along the three spatial directions, which can be effectively modeled using square or harmonic trapping potentials.
-In typical nanowire material, the system is strongly confined along the $y$ and $z$ directions.
-To facilitate the theoretical description, we consider the rectangular cross section with a width of $L_y\sim10^2\,\text{nm}$ and a thickness of $L_z\sim10^0\, \text{nm}$), resulting in a reasonable approximation of $L_z \ll L_y \ll L_x$.
+\em The multiband model.--We start with the multiband model for a single quasi-1D nanowire placed on the $s$-wave SC utilizing the proximity effect, forming a Josephson junction as depicted in Fig.~\ref{FIG.1}(a).
+The system has finite dimensions $L_x$, $L_y$, $L_z$ along the three spatial directions with trapping potentials.
+In typical nanowire material, the system is strongly confined along the $y$ and $z$ directions, and we consider the rectangular cross section with a width of $L_y\sim10^2\,\text{nm}$ and a thickness of $L_z\sim10^0\, \text{nm}$, resulting in a reasonable approximation of $L_z \ll L_y \ll L_x$.
 Consequently, we limit our analysis to the lowest eigenstates in the $z$-direction, setting $N_z = 1$~\cite{2021_PRB_Das_Sarma,2021_PRL_Das_Sarma}.
 As for the $y$-direction, we focus on cases that a few transverse eigenmodes in this direction can be occupied (e.g. with the number of orbits $N_y \le 3$, see Fig.~\ref{FIG.1}(b)).
-The resulting effective lattice Hamiltonian takes the form $H_{\mathrm{nw}} = H_0+H_{\text{SOI}}+H_B+H_\Delta$, where $H_{\mathrm{SOI}}$ denotes the Rashba SOI, $H_{B}$ accounts for the Zeeman splitting due to an external magnetic field, and $H_{\Delta}$ represents the induced pairing term.
-The explicit form of each contribution is given by
+The resulting effective lattice Hamiltonian takes the form $H_{\mathrm{nw}} = H_0+H_{\text{SOI}}+H_B+H_\Delta$, whose explicit form is given by